Hello and welcome.

 These are just some of the many situations that we may find ourselves having to deal with.
 Difficulties that are then faced, on top of the already demanding current climate, surrounding social, financial, work, family and cultural pressures that we have to navigate on a daily basis.
 Is it any wonder then, that we can find ourselves out of our window of tolerance at times with fewer reserves or the resilience to cope?
 Perhaps left stuck or spiralling in a cycle of negative thoughts and emotions that we can’t seem to move on from?

-If you were to choose to work with us, you would have the benefit of the different approaches to counselling that I specialise in, which can be integrated within the counselling work to meet your individual needs.
+If you were to choose to work with us, you would have the benefit of the different approaches to counselling that we specialise in, which can be integrated within the counselling work to meet your individual needs.
 These approaches draw on the concepts of ‘Person-Centred’, ‘Cognitive Behavioural Therapy’, ‘Transactional Analysis’ and working creatively if that is something that would interest you.

 Please feel free to ask any questions and we look forward to having the privilege of being a part of your counselling journey when you feel ready.